Make sure this part fits

 Q:

-What should be done after draining the cooling system for the 2000 GMC Safari?
+What is the torque specification for the water outlet studs for the 2003 GMC Safari?
 Posted by Customer

 A: